bbqkees/vbus-arduino-domoticz/README.md

 ## What does it do?
 This sketch reads the VBus data and depending on the format of the controller decodes the data and puts it in variables.
-You can then send the values via HTTP GET requests to Domoticz (Or do whatever you want with it).
+You can then send the values via HTTP GET requests to Domoticz or do whatever you want with it.
+Usage is not limited to Domoticz, you can extract the decoding part for other purposes.

 ## Controller support
 Currently supports the following controllers: